 Personal information is any data that could identify you as a living individual.
 This could include your email address, a photograph, location data on your phone, a medical record etc.

 We've always taken our responsibilities about how we use and secure your personal information seriously.
 GDPR builds on what we already do and introduce some new processes that make it easier for you to learn about what we do with your information.
 Use the links below to find out more.

-The Information Commissioner's Office (ICO) is the UK's independent public body set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
+You can also find a wealth of GDPR information at the Information Commissioner's Office (ICO).
+The ICO is the UK's independent public body set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.